kevinyk/input-output/README.md

 * This is demonstration code of using the @Input and @Output decorators to communicate between parent and child components.

-* The task-list component needs info from the parent tasks component in order to
+* The task-list component needs info from the parent tasks component's task property so it can have correct values for its myTasks property.
+So it uses the @Input decorator

+* The task-new component needs to communicate the new task it is trying to add to the tasks property of the tasks component.
+So it uses the @Output decorator.

+* This also demonstrates the use of classes in Angular 4 and how it help refactor repetitive object definitions.

 ## Development server